menkrep1337/XSSCon/README.md

 <li>Now Multiple parameters for GET method is Supported</li>

 ## Note
-Sorry for my bad english
+* Sorry for my bad english
+* if you run xsscon on the win10 terminal you will get an untidy output